-This healthy apple crumble recipe isn’t made with any sugar but you’ll never know the difference!
+This healthy apple crumble recipe isn’t made with any added sugar but you’ll never know the difference!

 Bursting with fruit and made with only 5 ingredients; it’s perfect for dinner parties, so you can let the conversation flow instead of being stuck in the kitchen!

 I’m really lucky as this recipe wasn’t planned at all.
 No, in fact it came about as I was presented with a huge bag of free apples from Liam, on the weekend of our Great Scottish Run.

 In fact if you follow me on Facebook you’ll have had a sneak peek at this recipe already. 🙂